uofuseismo/sisPoller/README.md

 4. SIS_POLLER_HOST (by default this is localhost)
 5. SIS_POLLER_SCHEMA (the schema, e.g., production)
 6. SIS_POLLER_PORT (by default this is 5432)

+### Installation

+After the databases have been decided upon, you can install the software

+    /path/to/pip install -e .

 ### Initial Push